-When an action is recorded against an element from a web page or WPF application, Test Studio generates a Find Expression, which is then used to locate that element in the application during execution.
-The same process is triggered if an element is explicitly added to the Elements repository from the DOM explorer.
+When recording any action against a control from a web page or WPF application, Test Studio adds an element related to the step and generates a Find Expression for that element.
+The same process is triggered, if an element is explicitly added to the Elements repository from the DOM explorer.

 The basic component of elements' Find Expressions in Test Studio is the FindClause - this is a name-value pair connected with a comparison operator.
 The Find Expression consists of at least one FindClause and this can be verified when editing the element.

 The 'name' portion of a FindClause pair can be any element's property that a certain technology (i.e. HTML, XAML) recognizes.

 TextContent - search for an element in which has text that matches the specified expression.

 InnerText - search for an element in which the InnerText matches the specified expression.